 Density data (the number of individuals per species per unit of area) are collected for all woody plants and tree ferns to provide information on abundance and population structure.
 Tree and shrub species that are at least 0.5 m in height or length if prostrate are divided among the subplots for sampling based on diameter at breast height (DBH).
-Tree ferns must be at least 0.5 m in foliar height to be counted and are also divided among subplots based on stem diameter measured at the point 0.1 m below the lowest live fronds or at 1.4 m if the vertical trunk is >2 m tall.
+Tree ferns must be at least 0.5 m in foliar height when stretched out to be counted and are also divided among subplots based on stem diameter measured at the point 0.1 m below the lowest live fronds or at 1.4 m if the vertical trunk is >2 m tall.
 Tree, shrub, and tree fern individuals along the plot boundary are included when greater than 50% of the bole of a woody species or the terminal end of a tree fern (i.e. where the fiddleheads originate) is within the plot or subplot.
 Plot and subplot sizes differ for woody species among community types in order to maximize sampling efficiency.
 Plot and subplot size may be modified following the initial sampling event if too few individuals are recorded or if sampling is impractical because too many individuals must be tallied.

-In the forest communities, large trees (DBH ≥10 cm) are measured within the 20 x 50 m plot, but large tree ferns (stem diameter ≥10 cm) are sampled only within a 10 x 25 m nested subplot due to greater abundance when present in wet forest communities (table 3.1).
+In the forest communities, large trees (DBH ≥10 cm) are measured within the entire 20 x 50 m plot, but large tree ferns (stem diameter ≥10 cm) are sampled only within a 10 x 25 m nested subplot due to greater abundance when present in wet forest communities (table 3.1).
 Quantitative measures for large trees and tree ferns include: species, living status (live or dead), number of boles, diameter (trees: DBH; tree ferns: stem diameter), tree health described by vigor class (see SOP #8), reproductive status (trees: flowering or fruiting), and rooting height class (terrestrial, <0.5 m off ground, low epiphyte 0.5 – 2 m on dead material, low epiphyte 0.5 – 2 m on live material, or high epiphyte ≥ 2 m).
 Additional parameters recorded specifically for tree ferns include: foliar height class (0.5 - < 1 m, 1 - < 2 m, ≥2 m) and stem length measured from where the rhizome or stem emerges from the ground to where the fronds originate.
-Small trees and tall shrubs at least 1.4 m tall with a measurable DBH (1 - <10 cm) are also measured in the 10 x 25 m nested subplot, and individuals are tallied in two diameter groups (DBH <5 cm and DBH ≥5 cm) by species, living status, and rooting height class.
-Tree seedlings (<1cm DBH and greater than 0.5 m in height or length), shrubs not counted in the small tree/ tall shrub category, and small tree ferns (<10 cm stem diameter) are measured within a 2 x 50 m belt transect established on the inside of the right-hand edge transect and tallied by species, living status, rooting height class and foliar height class.
+Small trees at least 1.4 m tall with a measurable DBH (1 - <10 cm) are also measured in the 10 x 25 m nested subplot, and individuals are tallied in two diameter groups (DBH <5 cm and DBH ≥5 cm) by species, living status, and rooting height class.
+Tree seedlings (<1cm DBH and greater than 0.5 m in height or length), shrubs, and small tree ferns (<10 cm stem diameter) are measured within a 2 x 50 m belt transect established on the inside of the right-hand edge transect (TR 3) and tallied by species, living status, rooting height class and foliar height class.

 Table 3.1.
 Woody species and tree fern parameters collected in each forest plot or subplot.
 Tree fern attributes are collected only in the wet forest communities of Hawai‘i.